langeslag/words-methods/doc/Resources.md

 ## Old and Middle English

-For Old English manuscripts, Ker's _Catalogue of Manuscripts Containing Anglo-Saxon_ describes the extant manuscripts and their contents.
+For Old English manuscripts, Ker's [_Catalogue of Manuscripts Containing Anglo-Saxon_](https://opac.sub.uni-goettingen.de/DB=1/XMLPRS=N/PPN?PPN=110815645) describes the extant manuscripts and their contents.
 For slightly later, transitional manuscripts (1060--1220), the [EM1060](https://em1060.stanford.edu/) project has online descriptions.
 Online manuscript images are largely found in the following repositories (ideally with a range of metadata on the manuscript and its contents):

-- [The Parker Library](https://parker.stanford.edu/): manuscripts in Cambridge, Corpus Christi College
+- [The Parker Library](https://parker.stanford.edu/): manuscripts in Cambridge, Corpus Christi College.
 - [The British Library](https://www.bl.uk/research/digitised-manuscripts/): not all of these are back online yet after a ransomware attack.
-Follow the links in the PDF.
+Follow the links in [the PDF](https://www.bl.uk/files/v5dwkion/production/f66693975b985b9dbc61bf8385ecf40f3da1cd08.pdf/digitised-manuscripts.pdf?dl).
 - [The Bodleian Libraries](https://digital.bodleian.ox.ac.uk/): Oxford manuscripts.
 - [The Cambridge Digital Library](https://cudl.lib.cam.ac.uk/) pulls together manuscripts and other text carriers from across the Cambridge collections; use its search function.
 - [ECHOE](https://echoe.uni-goettingen.de/): some of the Oxford manuscripts not yet available through the Bodleian may be accessed here.
 Just select a homily from the relevant manuscript, maximize the facsimile window, then select the desired folio.